extcode/cart/Documentation/AdministratorManual/Configuration/Order/Mail/Index.rst

    Description
       Defines to which addresses the e-mail should be sent in BCC (Blind Carbon Copy).
       Multiple recipients can be given separated by commas.

+mail.buyer.replyToAddress
+"""""""""""""""""""""""""
+.. container:: table-row

+   Property
+      plugin.tx_cart.mail.buyer.replyToAddress
+   Data type
+      string
+   Description
+      Defines to which address should be used as Reply To.
+      This will override the ['MAIL']['defaultMailReplyToAddress'] configuration.

 mail.buyer.attachments
 """"""""""""""""""""""